Coral Springs Uber & Lyft Accident Lawyers

 While you are driving, you have an accident with an Uber or Lyft at the same time they are transporting a passenger.
 You must file accident claims against three different parties: your car insurance company, the Uber or Lyft driver’s personal car insurance company, and the Uber or Lyft corporate insurance company.
 Working with three different insurance adjusters, you must negotiate three different settlements.

 Lawlor, White & Murphey Holds At-Fault Parties Accountable For Uber And Lyft Accidents

 At Lawlor, White & Murphey, we firmly believe in holding at-fault parties accountable for their actions.
-So if you have been injured in an Uber or Lyft accident that was someone else’s fault, we’ve got your back.
+So if you have been injured in an Uber or Lyft accident that was someone else’s fault, our Coral Springs rideshare accident attorneys have your back.

 Our skilled personal injury attorneys have extensive experience handling claims for Uber and Lyft accidents, successfully recovering full and just compensation for our clients.
 We offer a free case evaluation to accident victims so that you can make the most informed decision regarding your Uber or Lyft accident claim.
 Schedule your free consultation today.